Cake, cash and life after The Apprentice

-“When I was in primary school I was absolutely adamant that I was going to start a car washing business,” Alana Spencer reminisces, “but my mum wouldn’t let me do it; it was obviously a bit weird going and knocking on strangers doors.
-I think I was about eight.”
+“When I was in primary school I was absolutely adamant that I was going to start a car washing business,” Alana Spencer reminisces, “but my mum wouldn’t let me do it… I was about eight.”

 That entrepreneurial streak only grew.
-As a teenager, she traded at car boot sales and sold homemade cards, before setting up a chocolate business at 17.
+As a teenager, she traded at car boot sales before setting up a chocolate business at 17.

-“As far as I can remember, that feeling of excitement when I would actually sell something is what I did it for,” she says.
-“I’m not the most academic, so that was the satisfaction I’d get I suppose, rather than getting A*s.”
+“That feeling of excitement when I would actually sell something is what I did it for,” she says.
+“I’m not the most academic, so that was the satisfaction I’d get.”

 She soon changed focus to cakes and, after a few years of baking and selling, found herself competing for Lord Sugar’s investment on The Apprentice.